fnproject/docs/fdks/fdk-java/examples/gradle-build/README.md

 * [Dockerfile](Dockerfile) - contains the containerised docker build (based on dockerhub library/gradle images) and image build - this includes the gradle invocation
 * The `cacheDeps` task in `build.gradle` is invoked within the Dockerfile - The task pulls down dependencies into the container gradle cache to speed up docker builds.
 * The `copyDeps` task in `build.gradle` copies the functions compile deps
-* This uses JDK 8 by default  - you can change this to Java 11 by changing :  `FROM gradle:4.5.1-jdk8 as build-stage` to `FROM gradle:4.5.1-jre11 as build-stage` and  `FROM fnproject/fn-java-fdk:1.0.85` to `FROM fnproject/fn-java-fdk:jre11-1.0.85`
+* This uses JDK 11 by default